Dasharo/docs/docs/variants/dell_optiplex/recovery.md

 ---

-Following documentation describe process of recovering hardware from brick state with [RTE](../../../transparent-validation/rte/introduction/) and Dasharo open-source firmware.
+Following documentation describes the process of recovering hardware from brick state with [RTE](../../../transparent-validation/rte/introduction/) and Dasharo open-source firmware.
 Following procedure is supported for following models